shivamasilamani/shopmate-microapi/readme.md

 # Security

 ### Authentication
 Authentication is handled using JWT tokens.
-'Login' API authenticates the user using email and password and genrates a JWT token which is valid for 12 hours and sends it to client.
+'Login' API authenticates the user using email and password and genrates a JWT token which is valid for 12 hours, then sends it to client.
 Client has to send this token in all subsequent requests in request header.
 As there are no session data maintained in the server, this token acts as a single source of truth to identify the user associated with a request.
-Also there are many microservices in the backend which interacts with each other, its impossible to use session based authentiction without a proper session store.
+Also there are many microservices in the backend which interacts with each other, JWT token comes in handy in this scenario.

+> Invalidating JWT tokens are not implemented yet.

 ### Authorization
 Authorization is handled using roles.
 Every user gets a role.
 By default role '*user*' has been assigned to every user.
 There is no interface available as of now to change the role from *user* to *admin*.
-To get an user *admin* user, login to database with root access and change the user role.
+To get an user *admin* authorization, login to database with root access and change the role.

 ### DOS
-Simple express dos middleware is implemented to prevent DOS attacks.
+Simple express request rate limit middleware is implemented to prevent DOS attacks.
 However google app engine firewall has in-built support for this already.
 In production this has been taken care already.

 # Performance